-Label It: One thing that’s generally consistent at every school (especially for the younger set) is that they want EVERYTHING labeled.
+One thing that’s generally consistent at every school (especially for the younger set) is that they want EVERYTHING labeled.
 This can be a daunting task.
-You can try old favorites like Fabric Markers, but sometimes it’s hard to label all clothing that way, especially on dark colored items.
+You can try old favorites like Fabric Markers, but sometimes it’s hard to label all clothing that way, especially on dark-colored items.
 Name Bubbles are fantastic.
 These labels are durable and laundry-safe (they won’t wash off!), plus you can put them on virtually anything.
 Not to mention, they are pretty cute looking.

-Change of clothes: The younger set usually need a clean set of clothes to bring to school.
+The younger set usually needs a clean set of clothes to bring to school.
 This is something you can get done now and put aside for next week.
 Grab some summer clothes (or a spare uniform, if applicable) and put them into a large Ziploc bag.
 This way you can label the bag and it can easily be organized with your child’s other school items.
 The bag also doubles as a laundry bag for the soiled clothes being sent home.

-Get a Haircut: Looking to clean up those untamed summer tresses?
+Looking to clean up those untamed summer tresses?
 There are plenty of options in our area.
 For the smaller ones, it’s important to find somewhere geared towards young children.
 Just 4 Kids in Hoboken is a great option for kids of all ages.
 They are especially good for younger kids.
-They offer Ferrari and Hummer styling chairs, flat screen TV’s equipped with Apple TVs with Netflix and Hulu.
-They ask you child what their favorite show is before they even begin.
-There are also games, balloons and organic lollipops.
+The salon offers Ferrari and Hummer styling chairs, and flat-screen TVs equipped with Apple TVs with Netflix and Hulu.
+They ask your child what their favorite show is before they even begin.
+There are also games, balloons, and organic lollipops.
 Tousled Hair Salon is a local option (where you can get your haircut, too!) that offers children’s haircuts.

 Updated August 8th, 2022